 (Sunday-Wednesday 11 a.m.-midnight, Thursday-Saturday 11 a.m.-2 a.m.)

 Beers: Blonde, Pale, IPA, Red, Brown, Double IPA, Imperial Stout.
 While the brewery is being built in the back of the Steer, all of their house beers are being brewed off-site, but still using brewer Kirk Roberts’ recipes.
-Franz Solo and Porter Pounder did an early review of the beer and the food at the Steer and came away impressed.
 The DIPA and the Stout are limited to two per customer, due to their high alcohol content (10% and 9.5% ABV, respectively).
+The Crew has already made two separate visits to the Steer to review the beer and food.
+We enjoyed it all.

 Taos Ale House — (575) 758-5522